TonyZhaoyu/blog_source/Blog/source/hardware/index.md

   There is no need for extra wiring of software flow control.
 The flow control is decided by two specific ASCII characters i.e., XON - 0x11 and XOFF - 0x13.
 If the transmitter reads a XOFF from the receiver, the transmission should halt, and it could resume after reading a XON.

 **References**:

 <https://learn.sparkfun.com/tutorials/serial-communication/all>
 <https://www.silabs.com/documents/public/application-notes/an0059.0-uart-flow-control.pdf>

+**Hardware flow control from a PC**:

+Using a UART-to-TTL converter, the PC could talk to a MCU using UART protocol.
+Popular converters like [CP2102](https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf) could also provide flow controls.
+However, it might be hard for users to initiate flow controls as CP2102 by default.
+In other words, the PC needs to send specific commands to the converter so as to enable flow controls inside (check this [link](https://www.silabs.com/community/interface/forum.topic.html/cp2102_rts_cts_quest-PhJX)).
+Unfortunately, most of the PC software does not support sending such commands.
+Hence, to test flow control, it'd be better to use two MCUs.

 #### Use UARTs on a MCU

+1. One common way of